Neural-Symbolic-Image-Labeling/Rapid/README.md

 Yifeng Wang, Zhi Tu, Yiwen Xiang, Shiyuan Zhou, Xiyuan Chen, Bingxuan Li

-If you have any questions, either about the code or paper, welcome to contact us via email!
+If you have any question, either about the code or paper, welcome to contact us via email!

 ## Citation